The Marlowe

 Please note that access is not possible unless permission has been sought in advance.
 Blue Badge parking spaces on site and permission to drop-off is limited and cannot be guaranteed, so we would encourage you to use local car parks wherever possible.

-We have installed a Sennheiser (Tourguide 2020-D) hearing loop system in our Main Auditorium and Studio which uses radio frequencies to amplify sound from the stage.
-Personal induction loops are available for use with a hearing aid, and for those who do not wear a hearing aid or do not have the telecoil (T) setting on their hearing aid, headphones (over-ear headphones) are available to use with the loop.
+We have installed a Sennheiser (Tourguide 2020-D) hearing loop system in our Main House and Studio which uses radio frequencies to amplify sound from the stage.
+Personal induction loops (either worn around your neck or on you ears) are available for use with a hearing aid, and for those who do not wear a hearing aid or do not have the telecoil (T) setting on their hearing aid, headphones are available to use with the loop.

 You can collect induction loops and headphones from our Box Office; our staff will be happy to give you advice on how to operate these and you can also download our How to use our Sennheiser Hearing Loop instructions.